Dear Church, It’s time to stop playing defense

 1. Tackle every issue in light of the truth and mission of the Gospel.

-Of course we as preachers need to tackle difficult cultural issues from time to time.
+We need to tackle difficult cultural issues from time to time.
 But, as we do, may we lead our congregations back to the blood stained cross of Jesus and find the solution there.
 And may we dare not merely EXEGETE the Gospel.
 May we EXECUTE it’s mission as well.
 We must mobilize our congregations to reach their spheres of influence with the Gospel.

 2. Refuse to get distracted from the last and lasting mandate of Jesus.